TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### BUG FIXES:

-Fixed bug on Remove-JCUser command when trying to remove users by -UserID Fixed bug on RADIUS functions that prevented the addition or removal of Attributes on JumpCloud user groups configured for LDAP or as Linux groups.
+Fixed bug on Remove-JCUser command when trying to remove users by -UserID Fixed bug on RADIUS functions that prevented the addition or removal of Attributes on JumpCloud user groups configured for LDAP or as Linux groups
+Fixed bug in Import-JCUsersFromCSV and Update-JCUsersFromCSV where a null value for employeeIdentifier would report as duplicate

 ## 1.9.0